jadu/pulsar/README.md

 ## Documentation

-Documentation is available online at: [jadu.gitbooks.io](https://jadu.gitbooks.io/pulsar/).
+Documentation is available online at [jadu.gitbooks.io/pulsar](https://jadu.gitbooks.io/pulsar/), we welcome any feedback on areas which may need improvement.

 ## Contributing